 You might be tempted to think “Wait, is this just an automotive cruise control mechanism adapted to motorcycles?” and while that was the case in 1997 when they first started their business, by the year 2000 they were already building their own controllers and computers with a ton of safety mechanisms because the stakes are so much higher with motorcycles.

-The only downside to MCCruise is the cost.
+The two downsides to MCCruise are the cost and the installation complexity.
 If you’re paying in USD, you will pay between ~$500-850, depending on your model of motorcycle (which informs what bits of hardware you’ll need).
 If you pay in Aussie dollars it’s even more because you also pay domestic sales tax.

 It’s not that it’s “expensive” per se.
 But since it’s hard to recoup the value of add-ons to a motorcycle, this wouldn’t be an investment that I would make flippantly.
 You’d have to be very committed to one bike.

-But if you’re hesitant about whether it’s worth it — bear in mind that a) people LOVE MCCruise, b) the company is still a small business and you’ll get that high-touch customer support, and c) just read this story of how they were founded, all their ups and downs, and their emphasis on quality and safety and you just might be convinced.
+But if you’re hesitant about whether it’s worth the cost and time — bear in mind that a) people LOVE MCCruise, b) the company is still a small business and you’ll get that high-touch customer support, and c) just read this story of how they were founded, all their ups and downs, and their emphasis on quality and safety and you just might be convinced.

 Tuneboy (Some Ducati and Yamaha models only)